 Unhealthy eating is another common culprit of heart disease.
 Diets that are low in fat, low in sodium, and low in carbohydrates are key to good heart health.
 By eating fatty, fried foods, you put yourself at risk of gaining weight and potential obesity, which can cause stress on the heart in and of itself as when you are heavier, the heart has to pump much harder.
 Instead, try baking your foods, as this is a much healthier alternative, and make sure you avoid fast food restaurants as they tend to good with unhealthy oils and fats.
 Heart healthy foods include fruits, vegetables, lean meat, poultry, fibre and dairy products.
-Dr. Ali Ghahary shares a plethora of healthy diet tips which you can find by clicking here or by following him on social media – on Twitter at @DrAliGhahary, or on Instagram, Facebook, and even Pinterest.
+Dr. Ali Ghahary shares a plethora of healthy diet tips which you can find by @DrAliGhahary, or on Instagram, Facebook, and even Pinterest.

 You might also not be aware that stress and anxiety can have a huge impact on the heart.
 This can mean stress at work – such as having a lot of tasks on the go or dealing with co-workers you might not necessarily get along with; stress at school – such as studying for exams or having to do homework; personal relationships – divorce or broken friendships; as well as trauma – such as witnessing a death, a car accident, or sexual assault.
 To help patients cope with that kind of stress, Dr. Ali Ghahary may refer them to a registered psychologist, psychiatrist or counsellor/therapist.
 However, there are also some methods you can try at home to help yourself de-stress, such as trying meditation or yoga.
 By taking care of your mental health, you’re also taking care of your heart health in the process.